dumkydewilde/dumky-dot-net/content/posts/2019-05-16-itp-2-1-why-you-wont-make-your-advertising-targets-but-will-finally-understand-how-cookies-work/index.md

   - "marketing"
   - "privacy"
   - "tracking"
+description: "Last February, Apple introduced version 2.1 of their so-called Intelligent Tracking Prevention (ITP) causing major impact on a number of fields: A/B testing, analytics, affiliate marketing, conversion tracking and most importantly remarketing.
+The short version is you won’t be able to target Safari users after seven days.
+The long version takes us back to the internet in the ‘90s and makes you rethink the results of your online ad spend."
 ---

 _This post was also published on [the Dept blog](https://www.deptagency.com/fromourdepsters/itp-2-1-why-you-wont-make-your-advertising-targets-but-will-finally-understand-how-cookies-work/) on May 8th, 2019_